-Field number Description Da ta Fields: Local Zone Position Record (if position is in zone) 4 Name of the local projection.
+Field number Description Data Fields: Local Zone Position Record (if position is in zone) 4 Name of the local projection.
 5-6 Direction ('N', for northing); northing in meters, always preceded by a sign.
 See note on precision, below 7-8 Direction ('E', for easting); easting in meters, always preceded by a sign.
 See note on precision.
 9 Height in meters, always preceded by a sign.
 See note on precision.
 10 Altitude reference: 'SPH' (ellipsoid) or 'MSL' (Mean Sea Level).
-Note on precision: For positions computed autonomously, northing, easting, and height are given to one decimal place (± 0.1 m).
-For positions computed with differential GPS or RTK, they are given to three decimal places (± 0.001 m).
-Da ta Fields: Local Projection Position Record (if position is out of zone) 4 The fixed text 'Check Zone'.
+Note on pred given to one they are give Note on precision: For positions computed autonomously, northing, easting, and height are given to one decimal place ( $\pm 0.1$ m).
+For positions computed with differential GPS or RTK, they are given to three decimal places ( $\pm 0.001$ m).
+Da Data Fields: Local Projection Position Record (if position is out of zone) 4 The fixed text 'Check Zone'.
 Note: No further fields appear when the position is out of zone.